Ph4ntom01/Debian-Secure-Config/README.md

 # Debian Secure Configuration

 This script is intended to be used on a fresh Debian 10 installation.
-His main purpose is to easy secure the OS.
+His main purpose is to easily secure the OS.

 ## What does the script do ?